floooh/oryol/code/Modules/Resource/README.md

 ### Resource Factories

-Resource object are typically initialized by resource **Factories** which know how to turn a resource from Setup state into Valid (or Failed) state and also know how to destroy a resource (bringing it back from the Valid or Failed state into Initial state).
+Resource objects are typically initialized by resource **Factories** which know how to turn a resource from Setup state into Valid (or Failed) state and also know how to destroy a resource (bringing it back from the Valid or Failed state into Initial state).